Google Ads MCP server

 Stats

-The Google Ads MCP is a tool that connects Google Ads with Claude AI, allowing you to analyze advertising data through natural language conversations.
-It provides access to campaign information, performance metrics, keyword analytics, and ad management through simple chat interactions.
+The Google Ads MCP server is a powerful integration tool that connects Google Ads with Claude AI, allowing you to analyze advertising data through natural language conversations.
+It gives you access to campaign information, performance metrics, keyword analytics, and ad management capabilities through simple chat interactions.

 Installation